Quantic Dream: History

 In 2014, Quantic Dream doubled their investment in Vicon, whose motion capture technology was previously used in Heavy Rain and Beyond: Two Souls.
 The company's fifth video game and third published by Sony, Detroit: Become Human, was announced the year after.
 Based on the Kara tech demo, it spent four years in development before releasing in May 2018.
 Quantic Dream's most successful launch at the time, it sold 3.2 million copies.
 Around then, Quantic Dream employed 180 staff members, five fewer than were reported in 2016.
 Chinese Internet conglomerate NetEase secured a minority investment into Quantic Dream in January 2019 for an undisclosed amount.
 With this, Quantic Dream's chief operating officer Guillaume de Fondaumière stated that they would no longer be limited to PlayStation-exclusive titles.
 Starting with the PC versions of Heavy Rain, Beyond: Two Souls, and Detroit: Become Human (released throughout 2019), Quantic Dream set out to self-publish its titles.
-The company opened a new Montreal, Quebec studio, Quantic Dream Montreal, in February 2021, to be led by Stephane D'Astous and with Yohan Cazaus as gameplay director.
+The company opened a new studio in Montreal, Quebec, named Quantic Dream Montreal, in February 2021, to be led by Stephane D'Astous and with Yohan Cazaus as gameplay director.

 Star Wars Eclipse was announced at The Game Awards 2021; it is an action-adventure game in the early stages of development by Quantic Dream and licensed under the Lucasfilm Games brand.
 The game will feature multiple playable characters with branching narratives.
 It is set in the Star Wars universe and is part of the High Republic multimedia project, which places the events of the game 200 years before The Phantom Menace.
 According to the reports of some insiders, the game is expected to be released in 2027 at the earliest; industry analysts attributed this long development timeline to an inability to attract staff because of the studio's poor reputation as a place of work.
 Players used the hashtag "#BlackoutStarWarsEclipse" on Twitter to call on Disney to revoke the Star Wars license from Quantic Dream on account of the studio's history of hostile workplace reports.
+In August 2024, Adam Williams, who was the lead writer of Star Wars Eclipse and the lead writer of Detroit: Become Human, announced his departure from Quantic Dream; Williams had been with the company for 10 years.

 In August 2022, NetEase announced the acquisition of Quantic Dream after the 2019 minority investment done in the company.
 After this, the studio will become a subsidiary part of its parent company and will help NetEase objective to have more console game releases.
 Quantic Dream said that over the years prior that there had been several offers to buy the studio, and they had selected NetEase's proposal as it was favorable to their continued development.